ArminJo/JK-BMSToPylontechCAN/README.md

 - Growatt SPH6000

 # Revision History
+### Version 3.2.0
+- Adaption for ATmega644.
+- Automatic ESR computation only for more than 100 data points.

 ### Version 3.1.0
 - Analytics bug fixing.
 - Analytics graph handling of extra capacity below 0 % and above 100 %.